tancredesimonin/scripts/typewriter/README.md

 ### TODO

+- read the drafts folder
-- correct grammar and spelling in the article
+- read the list of all posts in the folder
-- translate the article
+- can select a post